 (I could write a whole additional post dissecting this email!)

 And my last point of contention?
 For claiming to know someone and their wishes so well (I do have another side to that story!), could you learn how to spell his name?!
-It’s Garry, not Gary!
+They did not even spell it correctly.
 Sheesh!!